sap-tutorials/Tutorials/tutorials/luigi-app-react/luigi-app-react.md

 ### Configure webpack

-In this step, we configure `webpack` and adjust dependencies in order to make it easier to develop and build the app.
+In this step, you will configure `webpack` and adjust dependencies in order to make it easier to develop and build the app.

 1. Go to `react-core-mf/webpack.config.js`.
 Note that by default the `webpack-dev-server` will redirect all requests to `index.html` which is the app's main entry point where the Luigi Core library is injected.
 However, since the micro-frontends are also built in the same environment, it's necessary to host the root React micro-frontend app inside another file, in this case named `sampleapp.html`.
 This has been done in lines 40-16 and a similar approach can be chosen with any other frontend framework: